FordPipatkittikul/majorReview-be/src/main/java/README.md

-# spring boot developer note
+# Spring framework V.S.
+Spring boot

-## main key concept
+Spring framework provides comprehensive infrastructure support for developing Java applications.

+Spring Boot is basically an extension of the Spring framework, which eliminates the boilerplate configurations required for setting up a Spring application.

+# Spring framework concept

 **Dependency Injection (DI)** is a design pattern where an object (or class) receives its dependencies from an external source rather than creating them itself.
-In Spring, the IoC (Inversion of Control) Container is responsible for managing the objects' lifecycle and injecting dependencies when needed.
+In Spring, the ***IoC (Inversion of Control)** Container is responsible for managing the objects' lifecycle and injecting dependencies when needed.

 A **bean** is simply an object that is created, assembled, and managed by Spring's IoC container.
 The Spring IoC container is responsible for: